Hope is healing

-One of the most important aspects of healing is regaining hope and optimism.
+An important aspect of healing is regaining hope and optimism.
 When you are trapped without any hint of a solution, the darkness you feel is impossible to put it into words.
 It is inevitable that you will begin to despair and remain justifiably angry.
-In turn, you will have elevated levels of stress chemicals, which has devastating effects on your mental and physical health.
+In turn, you will have elevated levels of stress chemicals and inflammatory markers, which has devastating effects on your mental and physical health.

 The losses and indignities of chronic pain are endless and include: